Past, Present, Future: 1,000 years of history.

 The modern Highland games are largely a 19th-century development, from the period following the Jacobite rebellions and subsequent ban on Highland dress.

-• Man in traditional Scottish attire swinging a stick at a haggis during an event, with spectators sitting in bleachers in the background.
+• Man in traditional Scottish attire swinging a pitchfork during the sheaf toss, with spectators sitting in bleachers in the background.

 Notable Highland Games